Budapestby VisitCity Guides

 Veli Bej Baths

-Veli Bej Baths offer intimate thermal experiences in Budapest's most carefully restored Ottoman facility.
-Built in 1574 and renovated between 2001-2012, the complex preserves original Turkish architectural elements while adding modern amenities.
-The limited capacity creates a tranquil atmosphere often described as a "secret spot" by locals.
+Veli Bej gives you intimate thermal experiences in Budapest's most carefully restored Ottoman facility.
+Built in 1574 and renovated between 2001-2012, this complex preserves original Turkish architectural elements while adding modern amenities.
+The limited capacity creates a tranquil atmosphere that locals often describe as a "secret spot."

-The historic octagonal thermal pool anchors the facility, surrounded by four smaller thermal pools, a modern swimming pool, Jacuzzi, and hydrotherapy facilities.
+The historic octagonal thermal pool is the main attraction, surrounded by four smaller thermal pools, a modern swimming pool, Jacuzzi, and hydrotherapy facilities.
 The wellness area includes steam baths, Finnish and infrared saunas, plus massage treatment rooms and Kneipp walking pools.

-Original clay plumbing remains visible near the saunas, providing tangible connections to 16th-century engineering.
-The thermal waters contain sodium, potassium, calcium, magnesium, chloride, sulfate, hydrogen-carbonate, and fluoride, beneficial for spinal disorders, joint problems, and neurological conditions.
+You can still see original clay plumbing near the saunas, which gives you tangible connections to 16th-century engineering.
+The thermal waters contain sodium, potassium, calcium, magnesium, chloride, sulfate, hydrogen-carbonate, and fluoride, which helps spinal disorders, joint problems, and neurological conditions.

 Dandár Baths

-Dandár Baths provide cozy neighborhood spa experiences at Budapest's most affordable prices.
-This hidden gem, housed in a beautifully restored Art Nouveau building, opened in 1930 as a sanitary facility before transforming into a thermal bath.
+Dandár gives you cozy neighborhood spa experiences at Budapest's most affordable prices.
+This hidden gem is housed in a beautifully restored Art Nouveau building that opened in 1930 as a sanitary facility before transforming into a thermal bath.
 Since 2015, Dandár operates its own well producing water with mineral composition similar to Gellért Baths.

 The local atmosphere and budget-friendly pricing make Dandár popular among neighborhood residents seeking regular therapeutic treatments.
 The water's sodium, calcium, magnesium, bicarbonate, sulfate, chloride, and fluoride content helps degenerative joint diseases and chronic inflammation.